Trust

 Sharing & household permissions

-When you invite a family member to your household, they can only access the documents you explicitly allow.
-Permissions are granular: view-only, upload, or full admin.
-Invitations expire if not accepted within 7 days, and you can revoke access instantly from your settings page.
+When you invite a family member to your household, they can access the documents and cards available to that household role.
+You can revoke household access from the family and settings areas.

 Backups & disaster recovery